-A temporary orders hearing often involves the family court judge establishing temporary injunctions that will create parameters for the parties’ conduct during the divorce and will continue until the final divorce decree is entered.
+A temporary orders hearing in Texas often involves the family court judge establishing temporary injunctions that will create parameters for the parties’ conduct during the divorce and will continue until the final divorce decree is entered.

-These temporary injunctions typically impose rules on issues such as how the parties will spend money, the conduct of the parties around the children and the ways the parties will interact with each other during the divorce.
+These temporary injunctions typically impose rules on issues such as how the parties will spend money, the conduct of the parties around the children, and the ways the parties will interact with each other during the divorce.

-A temporary orders hearing is a full evidentiary hearing with testimony and documentary exhibits before a family court judge.
-However, Houston temporary orders may be agreed upon by the parties and entered with the court without the necessity of a hearing.
+A temporary orders hearing in Texas is a full evidentiary hearing with testimony and documentary exhibits before a family court judge.
+The judge will hear the supporting evidence presented by you and your spouse before deciding which temporary orders are best.

 Need to Establish Temporary Orders?
 Contact Us Today!

 If you want to plan your Texas divorce case, the place to start is with a call to The Larson Law Office at (713) 221-9088 to discuss Houston temporary orders.
 Our lawyers are experienced in helping our clients deal effectively with their family law issues.
+Contact us today!